whitelight-whiteheat/commerceFlow-v2/README.md

 # 🚀 CommerceFlow v2

 A modern, full-stack e-commerce platform built with React, Express.js, and PostgreSQL.
-Deployed on Railway with automatic CI/CD.
+Deployed on Render with automatic CI/CD.

 ## ✨ Features